Collectively enabling safer and more affordable prescriptions.

 3. Is the renewal request from a mail order pharmacy?

 Although six of the largest mail order pharmacies are connected to the Surescripts network, not all e-prescribing software vendors are certified to process prescription renewal requests electronically from mail-order pharmacies.
-You can search for e-prescribing enabled pharmacies by using the search feature located at the top of every page on our web site.
+You can search for e-prescribing enabled pharmacies on our site here.

 4. Have you been responding to renewal requests within the last 24 hours?